What is this ?

 This website helps people operating polkadot and kusama nodes to synchronize new nodes, so they are operational faster.

-This project was sponsored by a grant from the Web 3 Foundation.
+This project was sponsored by a grant from the Web 3 Foundation and is currently funded by the Polkadot and Kusama councils.

 How to use